kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 ![Backend](https://github.com/kvutien/Machu-Picchu/blob/main/Pepito/Final%20Project%20Design.png)

 ## React Frontend design
 The frontend of _Machu Picchu_ is derived from Truffle Box React.
+As comlpared to the version submitted in December, the `App.js` is reduced to the minimum.
+All important actions are in distinct React components.
+We can now improve gradually each function without impacting the others:
+* how to generate disguises,
+*  how to store disguises (blockchain or IPFS or OrbitDB or Textile),
+*  how to retrieve a disguise, modify it and store back

+We can also derive Pepito into a true humanitarian organisation without disrupting the code.

 ![Frontend](https://github.com/kvutien/Machu-Picchu/blob/main/Pepito/Final%20Project%20React.png)